-TUCSON, Arizona — A lawsuit challenging the secrecy of execution protocols in Arizona will likely be put on hold pending the investigation of the nearly two-hour execution of Joseph Rudolph Wood last summer.
+A judge on Monday put on hold a lawsuit challenging the secrecy of execution protocols in Arizona pending the investigation of the nearly two-hour execution of Joseph Rudolph Wood.

-The secrecy that surrounds executions in Arizona and other states has been a source of contention since they stopped making public details such as the drug manufacturers and drug combinations in 2010.
-That's when states that have the death penalty began having trouble accessing the necessary drugs because European drugmakers stopped supplying them.
+The secrecy that surrounds executions has been a source of contention since officials in states that have the death penalty stopped making public details such as the drug manufacturers and drug combinations in 2010.
+European drug companies had stopped supplying lethal injection drugs, and states said they were protecting the privacy of local suppliers.

-A group of media organizations including The Associated Press has filed a lawsuit also contending that the information is of public interest and the public has a right to know.
+A group of media organizations including The Associated Press has filed a separate lawsuit contending that the information is of public interest.

 Wood was given 15 doses of the sedative midazolam and a painkiller before he died.